ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 SCTP stream mapping as described here has been implemented in a research prototype; a desription of this implementation is given in {{NEAT-flow-mapping}}.

 Initiate:
-: If this is the only Connection object that is assigned to the SCTP association or stream mapping is not used, CONNECT.SCTP is called.
+: If this is the only Connection object that is assigned to the SCTP Association or stream mapping is not used, CONNECT.SCTP is called.
 Else, unless the Selection Property `activeReadBeforeSend` is Preferred or Required, a new stream is used: if there are enough streams available, `Initiate` is a local operation that assigns a new stream id to the Connection object.